Buy tickets online to visit Milan Cathedral (Duomo di Milano) and the roof terraces of the largest Gothic church in the world.

 Duomo Museum

-The Duomo Museum (Grande Museo del Duomo di Milano) is across from the choir to the south side of the church in the former royal palace.
-It has large displays in around two dozen rooms of items typically found in cathedral museums including the treasury, vestments, religious paraphernalia, original art and architectural detailing from the Duomo, and scale models of designs used, or rejected, during the construction of the church.
-Highlights include some of the original stained-glass windows — now placed lower and easier to appreciate than in the original position inside the church.
+Access to the Duomo Museum (Grande Museo del Duomo di Milano) is from outside the church — it is to the south of the nave next to the ticket shop in a former royal palace.
+The large displays in around two dozen rooms are of items typically found in cathedral museums including the treasury, vestments, religious paraphernalia, original art and architectural detailing from the Duomo, and scale models of designs used, or rejected, during the construction of the church.
+Highlights include some of the original stained-glass windows β€” now placed lower and easier to appreciate than in the original position inside the church.

-Visitors Information for the Duomo di Milano
+Visitor Information for the Duomo di Milano

 Opening Hours of Milan Cathedral